 How NOT to Smother a New College Roommate

-As you start college, you may be relieved to find that you get along wonderfully with your new roommate.
-While it’s great to be fast friends, you also have to live together, which gives a different dynamic to the relationship than a typical friendship.
+As you start college in the US, you may be relieved to find that you get along wonderfully with your new roommate.
+While it’s great to be fast friends, you also have to live together, which makes this relationship different from a typical friendship.

 Find Other Friends to Hang Out With